christiansenger/cecco/README.md

 # ecc
 Header-only library for error control coding (ECC) simulations and experiments.
 Can deal with arbitrary finite fields and complex field relationships.

-Doxygen documentation is available <a href="https://christiansenger.github.io/ecc/">here</a>.
+Check the the demo folder to get started.
+Comoplete Doxygen documentation is available <a href="https://christiansenger.github.io/ecc/">here</a>.

 <a href="https://doi.org/10.5281/zenodo.15685869"><img src="https://zenodo.org/badge/1003774077.svg" alt="DOI"></a>